typefully/minimal-twitter/.github/CONTRIBUTING.md

 # Contributing

 If you have a good idea, [start a discussion](https://github.com/thomaswang/minimal-twitter/discussions/new?category=ideas).
-For bug reports and usability issues, [submit an issue].
+For bug reports and usability issues, [submit an issue](https://github.com/thomaswang/minimal-twitter/issues/new).

 ## Development / Building the Extension